PrzemekWolw/project4toolkit/README.md

 The tool cannot work on anything other than a valid licensed copy of Grand Theft Auto IV: The Complete Edition, and actively blocks usage on a pirated or older version of the game.

-The files being converted and the code converting them are not native RAGE formats, they are instead exporters of OpenFormats, which have been permitted to remain online by T2 and R*.
+# The the code contained herein used for converting files are not native RAGE formats, they are instead exporters of OpenFormats, which have been permitted to remain online by T2 and R* as they are not a proprietary format.

 Any takedown requests, questions, or contacts can be directed to: utopiadeferred0001@gmail.com.
 Do not use this email unless from a represented party.